 The North-South Track is some of Hobart's best riding, and if you're only able to ride one track on Mt Wellington, this would be a good option.

-The epic way to do the North South track is to get a lift up to the Springs and then just enjoy the run down.
+The epic way to do the North South track is to get a lift up to the Springs (there is a bus service that takes bikes) and then just enjoy the run down.
 The route has a combination of twisting turns, great lines, good challenges and it's all backed up with a gorgeous riding backdrop.
 One minute you can be looking down over most of Hobart, the next you can feel a world away.

 The route described here assumes you've got to ride up as well, so includes connecting sections to get you onto the track from the Glenorchy Mountain Bike Park and a bit of a loop down Radfords Track, which is a fun descent.

 Check out the Glenorchy Mountain Bike Park Website for instructions on how to get to the northern end of the track, but essentially you travel out to Glenorchy and then onwards to Tolosa Park.
 Parking is at the end of the road, next to Tolosa Park.
 There are toilets and BBQ facilities at Tolosa Park.

 If coming in from the southern end, the route to Mt Wellington is well signed.
 If you’re unsure of the exact start of the walk, reset your cars odometer as you turnoff Fern Tree Road onto Pinnacle Road.
 Shoobridge Bend is 2.6kms from this turnoff, and the Springs are 4.1kms from the turnoff.
 Both are well signed.
 There are toilets and some basic BBQ facilities at the Springs.

 You can access this track from either the Glenorchy Mountain Bike Park or from the Springs or Shoobridge Bend on Mt Wellington.